CAPSTONE-PL55/DeltaControlSensorVR/README.md

 ### Toggling sensor data
 The section contains checkmarks to indicate which sensor visualizations are active.
 They can each be independtly selected to turn on/off.
 The all option will select all if checked and of all options are selected, toggling it off will turn off all visualization.

+## Troubleshooting
+### Sensor text not changing display
+First make the sure that console messages indicate that the broker connection the MQTT as been established.
+If this issue persitists with MQTT set up properly then use the text1 prefab in the prefabs folder.
+Simply drag it to the desired sensor then copy all of the configured settings from the original text object to the new one.
+This issue has occurred and been solved using this process durring testing.

+### Prefab for sensor has purple/pink heatmap
+Check the material for the tempurature display, if it is empty, assign it the heatmap material.
+Alternatively, a new sensor can be added by copying and pasting an already existing sensor.

 ## Asset Packs
 A variety of asset packs were used in creating the Unity scene.
 All asset packs used with their lisences can be found in the assets fo the project.